Drama and Production BA (Hons)

 What is special about this course?

-If you dream of pursuing a career relating to drama and theatre, this new BA (Hons) Drama and Production, incorporating touring and festival performance, is ideal.
+If you dream of pursuing a career relating to drama and theatre, the BA (Hons) Drama and Production is ideal.
 With a focus on devising, production and entrepreneurship skills, you will be trained to be performers, practitioners, producers and researchers.
 The degree also offers progression into wider study and career pathways relating to health and well-being (drama therapy), education (PGDE with drama) and arts administration.

-The programme runs its own theatre production company, facilitating in-house, extra-curricular productions as well as organising visiting productions, allowing you to develop considerable performance production skills and giving you valuable experience to ensure you are industry-ready.
+The programme facilitates in-house, extra-curricular productions as well as organising visiting productions, allowing you to develop considerable performance production skills and giving you valuable experience to ensure you are industry-ready.
 These experiences greatly enhance learning and teaching across the degree, allowing you to make connections with the local and wider performance communities.

-In your final year, you will develop a major piece of practice-based and/or text-based research, drawing on the critical and performance skills you have developed throughout the degree.
+In your final year, you will develop a major piece of practice-based and/or text-based research, drawing on the critical, performance and production skills you have developed throughout the degree.
 Additionally, you will have the opportunity to showcase your performance work at venues and festivals across the region.

 - Theoretical, practical and entrepreneurial approaches to performance